Fellowships

 Job Description

-Applicants should describe a proposed project they would like to work on in their cover letter, limited to two pages.
+Applicants should describe a proposed project they would like to work on in their cover letter, limited to three pages.
 The project proposal can be broad at this stage.
 Applicants should identify a specific problem they would like to address, the relevant area of law, population they’d like to serve, and potential legal work they would like to accomplish.
 Applicants should describe specific expertise they may have to address these issues.
 Last, applicants may identify specific community organizations, government agencies, or other entities they believe would be helpful to partner with.

 Job Summary